hindu-comm/mail_stream_advaita-l/2015/06/Difficulty_with_Akha/77__shrImallalitAlAlitaH.md

 > jivAtma paramAtma ekatva jnAna (knowledge of the mahAvAkya)
 >
 >
-​No. because, akhaNDAkArvRttiH is brahmavidyA.​
+No. because, akhaNDAkArvRttiH is brahmavidyA.

-​It's cause is mahAvvAkya, is correct.
+It's cause is mahAvvAkya, is correct.

 I don't know what do you mean by 'knowledge of mahAvAkya'.
 It should be 'knowledge of mahAvAkyArtha'.